Lianyan7/Machine-Learning-Classifiers-for-Rapid-Building-Damage-Assessment/README.md

-# A Machine Learning-Supported Rapid Classification of Building Damage Following the 2010–2011 Canterbury Earthquakes
+# Machine Learning-Supported Rapid Classification of Building Damage Following the 2010–2011 Canterbury Earthquakes

+## Overview
-Supplemental Materials for the Paper ***"A Machine Learning-Supported Rapid Classification of Building Damage Following the 2010–2011 Canterbury Earthquakes"***
+This repository contains supplemental materials for the paper titled **"A Machine Learning-Supported Rapid Classification of Building Damage Following the 2010–2011 Canterbury Earthquakes"**, published in the *Journal of Building Engineering* (2025).
+The study evaluates multiple machine learning classifiers for predicting building damage placards based on post-earthquake assessment data from New Zealand.

-This project evaluated the four machine learning classifiers—**Multilayer Perceptron (MLP), Random Forest (RF), Support Vector Machine (SVM), and K-Nearest Neighbours (KNN)**—to predict building damage placards in New Zealand.
-The code was developed by Lianyan Li and is based on the methodologies described in the following publication:
+## Implemented Classifiers
+The project includes implementations and evaluations of the following machine learning algorithms:
+- Multilayer Perceptron (MLP)
+- Random Forest (RF)
+- Support Vector Machine (SVM)
+- K-Nearest Neighbours (KNN)
+- Gradient Bagging (GBag)
+- Gradient Boosting Classifier (GBC)

+## Reference
-Li, L., Chang-Richards, A., et al. (2025). *A machine learning-supported rapid classification of building damage following the 2010–2011 Canterbury earthquakes*.
-Journal of Building Engineering, 107, pp. 112807. doi: https://doi.org/10.1016/j.jobe.2025.112807
+Li, L., Chang-Richards, A., et al. (2025).
+A machine learning-supported rapid classification of building damage following the 2010–2011 Canterbury earthquakes. *Journal of Building Engineering*, 107, 112807. https://doi.org/10.1016/j.jobe.2025.112807

+## Ethics Approval
+This research was conducted with ethics approval granted by the University of Auckland Human Participants Ethics Committee (Reference Number: 25474).

+## Data Availability
-This research was conducted with ethics approval granted by the University of Auckland Human Participants Ethics Committee (Reference Number 25474).
-The data utilised in this research contains sensitive building property information and is therefore confidential.
-However, a subset of the non-confidential data can be made available upon request.
-The Python file, ML Classifiers.py, includes the implementation of the four classifiers for training and testing each model, followed by the generation of a confusion matrix visualisation.
+The data utilized in this research contains sensitive building property information and is therefore confidential.
+A subset of non-confidential data may be made available upon reasonable request for research purposes, subject to ethical and privacy considerations.

+## Code Implementation
+The primary implementation file, `ML_Classifiers.py`, contains:
+- Training and testing procedures for all evaluated classifiers
+- Confusion matrix visualization generation
+- Model evaluation metrics

+## Intended Use
-This repository is intended for academic and professional use and contributes to the advancement of rapid post-disaster damage assessment methodologies.
+This repository is intended for academic and professional use, contributing to the advancement of rapid post-disaster building damage assessment methodologies.
+The code may serve as a reference for researchers and practitioners working in disaster response and machine learning applications.

+## Disclaimer
+The code and materials are provided for research purposes only.
+Users are responsible for ensuring proper data handling and compliance with relevant ethical guidelines when adapting this work for other applications.